polarmobile/coffeescript-style-guide/README.md

     .reduce((x, y) -> x + y)
 ```

 When calling functions, choose to omit or include parentheses in such a way that optimizes for readability.
-Keeping in mind that "readability" can be subjective, the following examples demonstrate cases where parentheses have been omitted or included in a manner that the community deems to be optimal:
+Keeping in mind that "readability" can be subjective; the following examples demonstrate cases where parentheses have been omitted or included in a manner that the community deems to be optimal:

 ```coffeescript
 baz 12